jar-git/cmake-template/README.md

 > MemorySanitizer is a detector of uninitialized memory reads in C/C++ programs.

-To enable MemorySanitizer pass option **_MSAN_** to CMake from the command line (-DMSAN:BOOL=ON) or from a build script.
+To enable MemorySanitizer pass option **_MSAN_** to CMake from the command line `-DMSAN:BOOL=ON` or from a build script.
 Enabling MSan will automatically disable the other tools of this category.
 MSan is only supported by Clang compilers.

-The default MSan flags are '-O1 -g -fno-omit-frame-pointer -fsanitize-memory-track-origins -fPIE -pie'.
+The default MSan flags are `-O1 -g -fno-omit-frame-pointer -fsanitize-memory-track-origins -fPIE -pie`.
 To set [MSan runtime] [19] flags, use the **MSAN_OPTIONS** environment variable.

 ##### [UBSan] [10] (default - OFF)
 > UndefinedBehaviorSanitizer is a fast undefined behavior detector for C/C++.

-To enable UndefinedBehaviorSanitizer pass option **_UBSAN_** to CMake from the command line (-DUBSAN:BOOL=ON) or from a build script.
+To enable UndefinedBehaviorSanitizer pass option **_UBSAN_** to CMake from the command line `-DUBSAN:BOOL=ON` or from a build script.
 Enabling UBSan will automatically disable the other tools of this category.

-The default UBSan flags are '-O1 -g -fno-omit-frame-pointer'.
+The default UBSan flags are `-O1 -g -fno-omit-frame-pointer`.
 To set [UBSan] [19] runtime flags, use the **UBSAN_OPTIONS** environment variable.

 ### Debugging, profiling and documentation tools